ljaime-hernandez/My-Obsidian-Vault/HTB/Linux Privilege Escalation/Permissions-based Privilege Escalation/Special Permissions.md

 Find a file with the setuid bit set that was not shown in the section command output (full path to the binary).

+* Download the VPN file from the HTB Academy webpage
+* Open your VM and go to your Downloads page from the terminal
+* Run the command " openvpn academy-regular.ovpn " (if it doesnt work try running the same command with sudo)
+* Use the user and password given by HTB and then SSH to the target system spawned for you by running this command "ssh htb-student@\<ip given>\"
+* Run command " find / -user root -perm -4000 -exec ls -ldb {} \; 2>/dev/null "
+* the binary thats not on the documents output is " /bin/sed "

 Find a file with the setgid bit set that was not shown in the section command output (full path to the binary).

+* Download the VPN file from the HTB Academy webpage
+* Open your VM and go to your Downloads page from the terminal
+* Run the command " openvpn academy-regular.ovpn " (if it doesnt work try running the same command with sudo)
+* Use the user and password given by HTB and then SSH to the target system spawned for you by running this command "ssh htb-student@\<ip given>\"
+* Run command " find / -user root -perm -4000 -exec ls -ldb {} \; 2>/dev/null "
+* the binary thats not on the documents output is " /usr/bin/facter "